-How researchers select the individuals who will participate-also known as the sampling procedure-is another All sampling procedures be classified either probability samples important can as or nonprobability samples.
+How researchers select the individuals who will participate-also known as the sampling procedure-is another important consideration.
+All sampling procedures can be classified as either probability samples or nonprobability samples.
 In a probability sample, each individual has a known chance of being selected for inclusion in the sample.
 The simplest version is the simple random sample, in which each individual in the research population has exactly the same chance of selection.
 For example, a sample of names could be selected from the company's customer list according to a random process, such as using a randomization algorithm to order the list.